chislonchow/chislonchow.github.io/src/pages/faq.md

 description: Frequently asked client questions and corresponding answers
 ---

-### How do I get started with psychotherapy from you?
+### How do I get started with psychotherapy directly from you?
+You may reach me by email, sending me a few dates and times that work for you to schedule a meeting, so I can then reply with the next steps.

-I offer a free 15 to 30 minute video consultation to help you determine if we are a good fit.
-After this consultation, you will be asked to complete and submit mandatory intake forms.
+I offer a free 15 to 30 minute video call to help us determine if there is a good fit to proceed with receiving psychotherapy from me.

 Meetings typically will use online video call platforms.
 Clients are expected to have a stable internet connection and a device capable of video calling (such as a computer, tablet, or smartphone).
 Any special arrangements must be discussed and agreed upon in advance.